johnsmith-code/johnsmith-code/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as full-stack developer.
 I specialized in React, Node.js, MongoDB and Express.
 Furthermore I have extensive experience with Next, Solid and so on.
-- 🌱 I’m currently learning Angular and Jam Stack development.
-- 👯 I’m looking to collaborate on good teams and indivisuals.
-- 🤔 I’m looking for help with Jam stack developers.
+- 🌱 I'd like to collaborate geed team members and individuals.
+And always looking for new ideas and conceps in web application development.
 - 📫 How to reach me: (716) 555-0100
 -->